 I’m a middle school language arts teacher and last summer, I resolved to forego teaching summer school in order to spend my time writing.
-Thanks to two excellent blogs, Two Writing Teachers, and Teachers Write!, I have done more creative writing this summer and done it more consistently than I ever have.
-As a result, I’ve become enamored with writing memoir-based short stories about my childhood in Fort Scott, Kansas and the truths about life learned during that time in that town.
+Thanks to two excellent blogs, Two Writing Teachers, and Teachers Write!, since last summer I have produced more creative writing more consistently than I ever have.

-Even though I have worked as a freelance writer in the past, the writing I completed last summer contains far more meaning to me personally, and I can now see a clearer direction of where my writing is headed, although I am unable to define that direction right now.
-And I’m okay with that.
+Even though I have worked as a freelance writer in the past, the writing I am producing now contains far more meaning to me personally, and I can now see a clearer direction of where my writing is headed, although I am unable to define that direction right now.
+But I’m okay with that.

-Writing is exhausting in the same way that a jigsaw puzzle is exhausting.
+Writing is exhausting in the same way that a 5,000-piece jigsaw puzzle is exhausting.
 I search and search for that one piece that I know is there if I look hard enough.
 Finally, I find it, fit it in, and the picture is a little clearer.
 Taking all this time to do all this thinking is hard because I don’t naturally have the necessary patience.
-It’s just so dang hard (whining goes here).
+It’s just so dang hard (insert more whining here).
 It’s much easier to read, or watch t.v., or eat, or do laundry, or grade papers, or go for a walk, or bake bread, or clean the windows.
 Anything is easier than writing.
+But it’s what I do.

-I’ve included below some published work from my time as a freelancer, which occurred prior to kids, the Internet (yes, that long ago), and a blissful foray into the ceramic arts with my husband, Mitch Yung.
+I’ve included below some published work from my time as a freelancer, which occurred prior to teaching, children, the Internet (yes, that long ago), and a blissful foray into the ceramic arts with my husband, Mitch Yung.

 - Produce Merchandising magazine, contributing editor, Vance Publishing, Lenexa, Ks.